 You may already be familiar with the traditional 4 A’s Framework as presented by professor Jagdish Seth: acceptability, affordability, accessibility, awareness.
 But in an age where traditional window shopping and mall-trotting has been largely replaced by mobile phones, this model has expanded to include a new 7 A’s Framework, which we’re going to discuss next.

-The 7 A’s Framework for your content marketing
+The 7 As Framework for your content marketing marketing on Shopify

-Back in the day you would lure seekers into your store with your window displays, persuade your selectors with in-store staff and groom your buyers with customer service.
-Today, ecommerce works on the same principles, only it relies on content and technology to do so.
+Back in the day you would lure seekers into your shop with your window displays, persuade your selectors with in-store staff and groom your buyers with customer service.
+Today, trading on Shopify works on the same principles, only it relies on content and technology to do so.

 Even though we mentioned earlier that your strategy must be clear-cut, it’s also important that your strategy remains agile because nothing is static - especially when it comes to online marketing.
 Mastering an agile approach is now imperative.